Republic of Ireland women's national under-19 football team

 The Republic of Ireland women's national under-19 football team represents Ireland at the UEFA Women's Under-19 Championship and the FIFA U-20 Women's World Cup.

 History

 UEFA Women's Under-19 Championship

 The Irish team has qualified for the UEFA Women's Under-19 Championship finals once, reaching the semi-finals in 2014.
 They lost 4–0 to the Netherlands, for whom Vivianne Miedema scored a hat-trick.

 Current squad

-The following 20 players were named to the squad to take part in the 2022 UEFA Women's Under-19 Championship qualification section in October 2021.
+The following players were named to the squad to take part in the 2025 UEFA European Under-19 Championship Qualifiers Serbia, France & Cymru in April 2025.